 Two Fridays ago I was at ICB helping Matt with some photos.
 As I was taking a photo I saw Simon pulling in, Paul then drove up followed shortly later by Phil.
 It seems ICB is the place to be and somehow we crash Matt’s place all the time.
 We haven’t seen Phil in a while and he gives us an update on his build.

 K20R transmission, check… 0 miles, check… opening up the tranny for some surgery, wait… what?
 Who would get a brand new transmission and open it up right away.
 Phil would!
 In order to maximize mechanical grip, Phil decided to ditch the OEM LSD and fire on a J’s Racing 1.5 way LSD.
 So I decided to stop by the Robles garage and snap a few photos and get an update on his EG6.

 It never fails, every time I am going somewhere for a couple days all hell breaks loose at work.
-I showed up early to work so I could leave early with enough time to catch my flight with Paul.
-As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to make sure I can get out of there on time… which for some reason never happens.
+I show up early to work so I could leave early with enough time to catch my flight with Paul.
+As time approaches for me to leave, I am asked to make some emergency changes in a project and I throw something together on the fly to ensure I can get out of there on time… which for some reason never happens.

 Day 2 was filled with more gargantuan bugs, a few frogs, faster laps, and CJ putting together a monster burger.
-Lightning struck more than once in the same spot during Sunday’s Time Trail, luckily no one was hurt…. and by Lightning I mean turn 20.
+Lightning struck more than once in the same spot during Sunday’s Time Trail, luckily no one was hurt, and by Lightning I mean turn 20.
 Hope to see you soon IMR.